Bhadravati, Karnataka: Road

 One national highways passes through the city; NH-69(former NH-206); Two state highways pass through the city as well.
-Buses that go from Bangalore to Shivamogga stop at Bhadravati and take around six hours to complete the journey.
+KSRTC has a bus depot here, under Shivamogga division.
+Buses that ply from Bangalore to Shivamogga stop at Bhadravati and the entire journey takes around six hours to complete.
+Interstate buses to Coimbatore, Tirupati, Salem, Tiruvannamalai, Pune etc. are available from Bhadravathi.